Sir Murray Halberg (ONZ)

 Even in an assembly of the greats of sport, there are some who rank higher in public perception than others.
 Such a man is Sir Murray Halberg, who won the Sportsman of the Year Award for winning the three miles at the Empire Games in Cardiff in 1958, but whose feats spanned more than a decade on running tracks and whose deeds transcend sport.

 Sir Murray competed at the Empire Games in Vancouver in 1954 and the Olympics in Melbourne in 1956, before winning his Cardiff gold medal.
 But his greatest success was winning the 5000 meters at the Olympic Games in Rome in 1960.
 He also won the three miles at the Empire Games in Perth in 1962, set world two and three miles records and was the first New Zealander, in Dublin in 1958, to run a mile in under four minutes.

 However, it is Sir Murray's selfless dedication to the welfare of disabled children in New Zealand, manifested through the Halberg Foundation, which has won him the most acclaim.

 Most recently, Sir Murray Halberg was named the 94th New Zealand Olympian in 2009.
 Sir Murray was presented with his uniquely numbered pin as part of a four-year-long project to celebrate New Zealand's Olympic history

 "For more than 50 years I have witnessed first-hand how sport can be a stepping stone to enhance the lives of disabled people.
 I've seen how sport can provide health benefits, new skills, social networks, confidence and ambition that can be transferred into many other parts of their lives.

-Since celebrating our 50th anniversary, I am exhilarated by our renewed energy and focus.
 I am hugely grateful to our supporters and friends who have helped form our story over the years.
-I invite you to continue supporting us, and to help us fulfil our vision."
+I invite you to continue supporting us, and to help us fulfill our vision."